pyomeca/ezc3d/README.md

 ezc3dWrite('path_to_c3d.c3d', c3d);
 ```
 ## Python 3
-Python (https://www.python.org/) is a scripting langage that has taken more and more importance over the past years.
-So much that now it is one of the prefered langage of the scientific community.
+Python (https://www.python.org/) is a scripting language that has taken more and more importance over the past years.
+So much that now it is one of the preferred language of the scientific community.
 Its simplicity yet its large power to perform a large variety of tasks makes it a certainty that its popularity won't decrease for the next years.

 To interface the C++ code with Python, SWIG is a great tool.
-It creates very rapidly an interface in the target langage with minimal code to write.
+It creates very rapidly an interface in the target language with minimal code to write.
 However, the resulting code in the target language can be far from being easy to use.
-In effect, it gives a mixed-API not far from the original C++ language, which may not comply to best practises of the target language.
-When this is useful to rapidly create an interface, it lacks of user-friendlyness.
+In effect, it gives a mixed-API not far from the original C++ language, which may not comply to best practices of the target language.
+When this is useful to rapidly create an interface, it lacks of user-friendliness.
 EZC3D interfaces the C++ code using SWIG, but add a more pythonic layer on top of it.
 This top layer is not mandatory for the user (it is possible to call directly the SWIG interface via `ezc3d.ezc3d` instead of `ezc3d.c3d`), but the time lost to organized the data into a dictionary is insignificant compared to the ease of use this interface provides.
 I therefore strongly suggest to used this python interface.

 Please note, to navigate the c3d struture provided by the interface, the easiest way is to use the `keys()` method since this is a dictionary.